 - What is my purpose in life?

-- How does my role as teacher contribute to my life-purpose?
+- How does my role as a teacher contribute to my life purpose?

 - How do my day-to-day decisions in and out of the classroom help me achieve my greater purpose?